publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIV/m__us_usc_t7_s1736o.md

         (1) The Corporation shall make available to the President such eligible commodities as the President may request for purposes of furnishing eligible commodities under this section.

         (2) Notwithstanding any other provision of law, the Corporation may use funds appropriated to carry out title I of the Food for Peace Act \[[7 U.S.C.
 1701][/us/usc/t7/s1701] et seq.\] in carrying out this section with respect to eligible commodities made available under that Act \[[7 U.S.C.
-1691][/us/usc/t7/s1691]\], and subsection (g) of this section does not apply to eligible commodities furnished on a grant basis or on credit terms under that title.
+1691][/us/usc/t7/s1691]\], and subsection (g) does not apply to eligible commodities furnished on a grant basis or on credit terms under that title.

         (3) The Corporation may finance the sale and exportation of eligible commodities, made available under the Food for Peace Act \[[7 U.S.C.
 1691][/us/usc/t7/s1691] et seq.\], which are furnished under this section.
 Payment for eligible commodities made available under that Act which are purchased on credit terms under this section shall be on the same basis as the terms provided in section 103 of that Act \[[7 U.S.C.
 1703][/us/usc/t7/s1703]\].